By Cassie Wilson and 1000 Friends staff | 26-minute read; about 1 minute per bill

 What it does: Establishes the bond-financed Preserve Affordable Homes for Oregon Fund, directs the Housing and Community Services Department to use this fund for affordable housing preservation.

-Why it matters: Over 10,000 existing affordable homes are at risk of being lost in the next five years — due to expiring affordability restrictions, the need for significant repairs and upgrades, foreclosure threat, the sale of currently-affordable manufactured housing parks, and more.
-This Fund will protect tenants from losing their homes, preserve the existing affordable homes our state has built, and lessen the likelihood of people becoming homeless.
+Why it matters: Over 10,000 existing affordable homes are at risk of being lost in the next five years—due to expiring affordability restrictions, the need for significant repairs and upgrades, foreclosure threat, the sale of currently-affordable manufactured housing parks, and more.
+This fund will protect tenants from losing their homes, preserve the existing affordable homes our state has built, and lessen the likelihood of people becoming homeless.

-HB 4108: Annexation in UGBs
+HB 4108A: Annexation in UGBs

 SUPPORT

 Why it matters: This removes an outdated annexation barrier that limits housing production and redevelopment opportunities on land that already functions as part of the city.
 Currently, many residential parcels, already inside a UGB, are prevented from joining a city—even though they are already connected to city sewer, water, electricity, and streets, and well suited for housing development.
 As a result, housing opportunities are unnecessarily delayed or foreclosed until neighboring properties annex, which may never occur.
+This is a pilot project for Eugene, and if successful, the scope might be enlarged to other cities.

 Natural and working lands